 I use feta cheese made from sheep’s milk, Valbreso Feta, imported from France.
-I’ve been able to find it at my local QFC, and many cheese sections carry this brand.
-Of course, any brand will work for you.
+I’ve been able to find it at my local market, and many cheese sections carry this brand.
+Of course, any brand will work.

-If you eat lactose-free cheese, use dripped yogurt that has been fermented for 24 hours.
-Also, add about 1/4 teaspoon of salt to the cheese.
-As an FYI, many hard cheeses, including Swiss and cheddar, have little to no lactose (milk sugar) left in them by the time they are fully cultured.
+To eat lactose-free cheese, use dripped yogurt that has been fermented for 24 hours, and then add about 1/4 teaspoon of salt to the cheese.
+Many hard cheeses, including Swiss and cheddar, have little to no lactose (milk sugar) left in them by the time they are fully cultured.
 Sheep and goat cheeses are usually easier to tolerate when you are lactose intolerant.

-- 10 ounces of chopped spinach (fresh or frozen)
+- 10 ounces chopped spinach fresh or frozen

-- Press pie crust into pie dish or tart pan.
+- Press the pie crust into pie dish or tart pan.

 - Bake the crust for about 10 minutes, or until it starts to lightly brown.

-- Saute the chopped spinach and onions in olive oil until the onions are beginning to look clear.
+- Sauté the chopped spinach and onions in olive oil until the onions begin to look clear.